opportus/object-mapper/README.md

 on...
 Until the last checkpoint returns the final value to be assigned to the *target point* by the object mapper.

-So it is important to keep in mind that each *check point* has an unique position (priority) on a route.
+So it is important to keep in mind that each *check point* has a unique position (priority) on a route.
 The routed value goes through each of the *check points* from the lowest to the highest positioned ones such as represented below: